brucebiotech/dbu/docs/README.md

 ## Using dbu with OpenOCD

-Just ensure that OpenOCD is configured to us cmsis-dap adapter; e.e include the following in your openocd.cfg.
+Just ensure that OpenOCD is configured to use the cmsis-dap adapter driver; e.e include the following in your openocd.cfg.

 ```
 adapter driver  cmsis-dap